Recommended sightseeing spots in Toyama that you should visit now Vol.1 Unazuki Onsen and Kurobe Gorge

 You can get off at Kuronagi Station, just before Nekomata Station, and walk along the mountain path to Kuronagi Onsen, the source of the hot spring water that feeds Unazuki Onsen.

-Nekomata Station, which will be accessible from October 5, 2024, is an hour's drive from Unazuki Onsen Station and is located almost halfway along the line.
+Nekomata Station, which will be open from October 5, 2024, is about 50 minutes one way from Unazuki Onsen Station and is located almost halfway along the line.
 Unlike Keyakidaira, Kanetsuri, and Kuronagi, this is a construction station and does not have any hot spring inns or tourist spots.
-The station's platform was also not designed to accommodate passenger trains with long carriages, so a new temporary platform 100 meters long was installed.
+The station platform was not able to accommodate passenger trains with long cars, so a new platform with an effective length of 100m was installed.

-In addition to the temporary platform, a new photo spot and observation deck related to "cats" have been built, as well as a temporary tourist information center.
-During the approximately 20-minute stop before the return train leaves "Nekomata Station," passengers can get off the trolley train to take commemorative photos or take a toilet break.
+In addition to the platform, a new photo spot and observation deck related to "cats" have been installed, as well as a temporary tourist information center.
+During the approximately 20-minute stop before the return train departs from "Nekomata Station," passengers can get off the trolley train to take commemorative photos or take a toilet break.

-It's a shame that we can't go all the way to the final stop, Keyakidaira Station, but it's exciting to think of it as a rare opportunity to see and experience Nekomata Station, which is normally inaccessible, and a part of the power development in Kurobe Gorge.
+It's a shame that we can't go all the way to the final stop, Keyakidaira Station, but it's exciting to think that this is a rare, limited-time opportunity to see and experience Nekomata Station, which is normally inaccessible, and a part of the power development in Kurobe Gorge.

-It is rare for a station to have "cat" in its name, and "Nekomata Station" is the only one like it in the whole country.
-There are various theories about the origin of the place name "Nekomata," but it is said that the place name came from the fact that a mouse chased by a cat was blocked by a "mouse-repair rock wall" near "Nekomata Station" and was unable to climb up, so turned back, and the "cat" chasing it also turned back.
+It is rare for a station to have the character "cat" in its name, and this is the only one in the whole country with that.
+There are various theories about the origin of the place name "Nekomata," but it is said that the place name came from the fact that a mouse chased by a cat was blocked by a "mouse-repairing rock wall" near "Nekomata Station" and was unable to climb up, so turned back, and the "cat" chasing it also turned back.

 At the photo spot, if you place your smartphone on the stand in front, you can take a photo with a mouse being chased by a cat.
 Try taking a photo of yourself as a mouse, running away from the cat, or taking a different pose, and taking a fun photo to remember your trip.